-Natural Neighbours is funded by The Big Lottery’s Reaching Communities program.
+Natural Neighbours is funded by The National Lottery Communities Fund.
 It offers a unique opportunity to work with communities across four areas in Rotherham, supporting these areas to celebrate and take ownership of the green spaces right on their doorstep.

 Natural Neighbours will deliver activities which enable communities in Rotherham to use, enjoy, improve and reclaim local green spaces.
 Focussing on four parks, the project will provide opportunities to connect with nature in a way that celebrates community, improves wellbeing, brings neighbours together, develops skills, promotes physical activity and, above all, builds community ownership and trust.

 The four parks and their neighbouring communities have been identified in response to local consultation and priorities highlighted by the local authority.
 These locations are:

 - Sandhill Park in Rawmarsh